 The Money Tree, or Pachira aquatica, is a staple in plant shops worldwide.
 It is highly resilient and easy to grow, two qualities that you would want from an indoor plant.
 It also has the unique ability to rebound and grow if neglected.

 As the name suggests, this plant is considered to provide good fortune by the Chinese.
 Here’s a bit of trivia: Money Tree is highly coveted by people who practice feng shui, as it typically has five leaves on a stem.
 Five is considered a lucky number in feng shui.
-Thus, the money tree is a popular office or business gift.
+Thus, the money tree is a popular office or business gift for men or women.

 This plant, known for its braided trunk, originated from the swamps in Central and South Americas.
 A Money Tree can grow up to 60 feet outdoors.
 But those sold for indoor use or care usually come in 4-inch wide pots.